shravandoda/miniAspire/README.md

 The application is pre-loaded with a superuser.
 The username and password for this user are set via the `DJANGO_SUPERUSER_USERNAME` and `DJANGO_SUPERUSER_PASSWORD` environment variables in the `.env` file.
 You can use this user to interact with the Django admin interface.

-Remember, this setup is for development purposes only.
-The username and password of the superuser should not be exposed in a production environment.

 ## Note

-Please note that this application uses SQLite for database needs.
-While SQLite is convenient for development and testing, it is not recommended for production.
-Please consider using a more robust database system for production use.